In our store

 Selective Highlighting/Underlining is used to help students organize what they have read by selecting what is important.
 This strategy teaches students to highlight/underline ONLY the key words, phrases, vocabulary, and ideas that are central to understanding the reading.

-Selective Highlighting/Underlining is a flexible strategy and may be tailored to fit various types of information, and different skill-levels.
-Teachers can employ the selective highlighting/underlining for many different instructional purposes (i.e., key vocabulary; main ideas).
+Selective Highlighting/Underlining is a flexible strategy that may be tailored to fit various types of information, and different skill-levels.
+You can employ the selective highlighting/underlining for many different instructional purposes (i.e., key vocabulary; main ideas).
 This strategy can also be integrated with the use of technology and electronic information such as eBooks (see example below).
 As students study, selective highlighting/underlining helps them learn to pay attention to the essential information within a text.

 Teacher should ask students to: